jamesbriant/KOH-GPJax/README.md

 ## Development Setup with Hatch

-This project uses [Hatch](https://hatch.pypa.io/latest/) for dependency management and running development tasks.
+This project uses [Hatch](https://hatch.pypa.io/latest/) for dependency management and running development tasks, with [Ruff](https://docs.astral.sh/ruff/) for code formatting and linting.

 1. **Install Hatch:**
     If you don't have Hatch installed, you can install it via pip: